SAIC-ATS/ExperimentalMedia2013/people/twobeers83/Week13/tutorial_oFtoArduino/tutorial_oFtoArduino.md

 	byte bufferIndex = 0;
 	byte dataValues[NUM_BYTES_EXPECTED] = { 0, 0 };

-In our `setup(){}` we need to initialize our serial communication with the same baud rate, `9600` that we sent in our openFrameworks application.
+In our `setup()` we need to initialize our serial communication with the same baud rate (`9600`) that we sent in our openFrameworks application.

 *Arduino IDE*